Appearance

 Channel Detail Page

 Click on any followed channel in the Channel Hub to open its Channel Detail page at /dashboard/channels/[id].
-This page has two tabs: Performance and Signals.
+This page has seven tabs: Overview, Signals, Execution, Symbols, SL/TP, Hours, and History.
+Performance lives on the Overview tab; the Signals tab is the signal history.
+The other five tabs configure the channel -- see Channel Settings.

-The Performance tab provides a comprehensive view of how the channel has performed on your account:
+The Overview tab provides a comprehensive view of how the channel has performed on your account.
+It shows:

 Key Metrics